 The Romain College of Business has received accreditation for its business and accounting programs from AACSB International, the world’s largest and longest-serving accrediting body for business schools.
 Receiving accreditation from AACSB requires institutions to complete a rigorous process ensuring alignment with 15 business standards and delivery of the best in business education.
-Of the nearly 1,700 member institutions, USI is one of only 189 to have earned both an accreditation of business programs and a supplemental accreditation of accounting programs.
+Of the nearly 1,700 member institutions, USI is one of less than 200 to have earned both an accreditation of business programs and a supplemental accreditation of accounting programs.

 At Romain College, 100 percent of our classes are taught by faculty.